 If you have been following MasterChef Singapore, you’d know that contestant Aaron Wong, is a whiz at coming up with innovative modern interpretations of Asian culinary classics.
 Outside of the kitchen, the full-time photographer is rather handy with DIY projects.
-In fact, his cosy wood-accented home in Telok Blangah – which was featured in the print version of SquareRooms in 2016 – is filled with handmade furniture and fixtures that Aaron and his wife, Lynette, made themselves.
+In fact, his cosy wood-accented home in Telok Blangah – which was featured in the print version of SquareRooms in 2016 – is filled with handmade furniture and fixtures that Aaron made himself.

-The couple also loves the feel and look of real wood, which prompted them to do up their home – a resale flat – using recycled wood that they salvaged from junkyards.
-“Everyone told us to use laminates; maintenance is easy, but we wanted the real touch of warmth that can only come from solid wood,” recalled Aaron.
+The homeowner also loves the feel and look of real wood, which prompted them to do up his home – a resale flat – using recycled wood that he salvaged from junkyards.
+“Everyone told us to use laminates; maintenance is easy, but I wanted the real touch of warmth that can only come from solid wood,” recalled Aaron.

 But while they may look interesting – a few even had shipping stamps on them – lugging them back to his apartment and reworking them to make them usable again were not easy tasks.
 Some of the planks were so long that Aaron had to borrow his company’s van to ferry the planks back home.
 “We even had to put a marking to indicate that it’s a long vehicle!” he said.
 The longer pieces also couldn’t fit into his lift, which meant that he had to carry it up a flight of steps into his second-storey apartment.
 Then began the tedious process of de-nailing and sanding them down to create a smooth surface so that they can be safely used.
 “I basically created an entire carpenter’s studio down here!”